A Summons to Memphis: Plot summary

 As the story unfolds, Phillip reflects on the major incidents in the life of his once well-to-do family, which was forced to leave Nashville during the time of the Great Depression after the older Mr. Carver, a distinguished lawyer, lost a great deal of money in failed investments with his then-friend and business associate Lewis Shackleford.
-Though this happened when the four Carver children were still in their teens, they recall the event as a great betrayal, and the resulting move had a major impact on them and continues to affect their abilities to build stable relationships and function as adults.
+Though this happened when the four Carver children were still in their teens, they recall the event as a great betrayal.
+The resulting move had a major impact, affecting their abilities to build stable relationships and function as adults.
 Their lives were further dominated by their father as he ended romantic relationships for his children if he disapproved of them for any reason.

 Ultimately, the oldest Carver son joined the army and died in World War II.
 Neither Phillip nor his sisters ever married.
 His sisters maintain an odd continued adolescence well into their fifties, dressing as though they were still attractive teenagers.
-Phillip moves to New York and lives with a younger woman whom he will never marry.
+Philip's two sisters never marry and live together partying like teens well into their midlives, while he moves to New York and lives with a younger woman, Holly, whom he will never marry.
 The "summons" to Memphis in the book's title refers to several events, but chiefly a call by Phillip's sisters to return and help them block their then-octogenarian father from remarrying after the death of their mother.
+This is a common type of marriage in Memphis, but ultimately the elder Mr. Carver is left at the alter in the end of the book.

 The book is a rumination on the responsibilities of parents, friendships between men, the relationship between the "old" and "new" south, the nature of revenge and the possibility of forgiveness.